 People who seroconvert >50 years old may still be at risk of hepatocellular carcinoma (HCC), although this risk is reduced compared to being HBsAg positive.
-The Hepatitis Foundation will monitor these people indefinitely.
+The Hepatitis Foundation will monitor these people, including those who are at high risk of HCC due to family history and/or who have severe fibrosis/cirrhosis, with blood tests (LFT's including AST) every six months indefinitely.

-Patients with close family history for HCC and/or cirrhosis will require 6 monthly liver ultrasound scans in addition to these 6 monthly bloods indefinitely.
-Cirrhotic Patients should be monitored under Secondary Care Gastroenterology indefinitely and be registered with HFNZ.
+Patients with high family history for HCC and/or cirrhosis will require 6 monthly liver ultrasound scans in addition to these 6 monthly bloods indefinitely.
+Cirrhotic Patients should be monitored under Secondary Care, Gastroenterology indefinitely and be registered with HFNZ.